smartx-usman/Distributed-Observability-Framework/microstack/README.md

 ### Additional: Modify Cloud VM Image to Create a New User and Add SSH Key
 If you are unable to access VM using the ssh key provided by MicroStack, you can modify the cloud image to create a new user and add your ssh key.

-- First get the cloud image from [official repo](https://cloud-images.ubuntu.com/releases/20.04/release/).
+- First go to the directory where your cloud image resides.

 - Next run the following commands to modify the image (e.g., jammy-server-cloudimg-amd64.img) and don't forget to change the ssh key.
+Also, make sure correct indentation after copying and pasting the below code in the cloud.cfg file.

     ```bash
     sudo guestfish --rw -a jammy-server-cloudimg-amd64.img